Irina-29/TodayTasks/README.md

 # TodayTasks
-TodayTasks is a to-do list web application.
+TodayTasks is a to-do list website.